 - Score the bread down the middle and transfer it to the pot with the parchment paper.

-- Cover with the lid and bake the bread for 30 minutes.
+- Cover the pot with the lid and bake the bread for 30 minutes.

-- Then remove the lid and bake for 10-12 minutes, until the loaf is golden browned.
+- Then remove the lid and bake for 10-12 minutes, until the loaf is golden brown.

 - Remove the Artisan Bread from the oven and carefully transfer it to a cooling rack.